Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 - [Materialize](https://materializecss.com/getting-started.html) is a modern responsive front-end framework based on Material Design.

 - [GitHub](https://github.com/) GitHub was used for hosting for software development and version control using Git.

+- [Coolors](https://coolors.co/) Coolors was used to generate the colour scheme.

 - [Slack](https://slack.com/intl/en-ie/) Slack was used for motivation and to ask questions to peers.